 The QSR MRR tool defines a strength as "traits, abilities, resources, and characteristics that are relevant for and/or will assist the recipient with his or her needs and objectives.
 Strengths can be identified by the recipient or clinical team members."
-Similar to the 2017 QSR, peer reviewers noted that strengths were most commonly identified in the ISP.
-However, ISP objectives were not consistently based on the member's identified strengths (50%).
-Peer reviewers noted a significant improvement in the identification of strengths in progress notes (79% in 2018 compared to 53% in 2017).
+Similar to the 2020 QSR, peer reviewers noted that strengths were most commonly identified in the ISP, followed closely by the assessment.
+ISP objectives were not consistently based on the member's identified strengths.
+While there has been a slight improvement since the 2020 QSR (48%), this review found 50% of ISPs lack strength-based objectives.

-Overall, 76% of members felt that services were based on their strengths and needs per the results of the member interviews.
+Overall, 78% of members felt that services were based on their strengths and needs per the results of the member interviews.
+This is an improvement over the same measure in 2020 (77%).